 Pre-ordered box lunches available for pick-up in Syre Auditorium.
-Other lunch options include the Dockside Café in Syre Center or nearby eateries—visit the concierge desk for recommendations.
+Other lunch options include the Goat Mountain Pizza truck, the Dockside Café in Syre Center or nearby eateries—visit the concierge desk for recommendations.

 Framed within a rambling jaunt through my own tortuous and checkered writing career, I’ll talk about the things that have helped me get through the long, dark moments of fear and self-doubt that plague (and probably should plague) every writer, at some point in his or her life.
 I’ll include cosmic strategies, and down and dirty practical techniques.
 For example, I’ll reveal the most powerful maxim a writer can adopt: If you don’t ask, the answer is always no. I’ll also pass along my trick for guaranteeing that when you get up in the morning to write, you will instantly be productive.
 I’ll also describe the Darkest Hour Syndrome, my term for that strange phenomenon that causes good things to happen just at the point where we’re about to give up—provided, of course, we don’t give up.